Y0Coss/docs-fork/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 ![BGPaaS Basic Architecture](images/bgpaas_basic-peering.png)

-To achieve this setup, you need to install a BGP daemon, like FRR, on each hosts.
+To achieve this setup, you need to install a BGP daemon, like FRR, on each hosts, and configure it.

-## Parameters
+## Configuration parameters

-The following parameters are to be substituted with those agreed on with OVHcloud during the configuration and delivery steps.
+The following parameters are to be substituted in your router configuration files with those agreed on with OVHcloud during the configuration and delivery steps.

 | Parameter | Description |
 | :--- | :--- |